 These areas are more vulnerable to such health issues than adults.
-Because kids eat drink, and breathe more than adults do in proportion to their body weight, they are at risk for both acute and long-term illness.
-Children are smaller, their organ systems are still developing, and their play and learning behaviors expose them to additional environmental threats.
+Because kids eat drink and breathe more than adults do in proportion to their body weight, they are at risk for both acute and long-term illnesses.
+Children are smaller, their organ systems are still developing, and their playing and learning behaviors expose them to additional environmental threats.
 For example, children play close to the ground and often put their hands in their mouths, ingesting harmful contaminants.
 When a child is running at full speed, such as during a soccer game, they may take in 20 to 50 percent more air – and more air pollution – than would an adult doing a similar activity.
-In addition, children have unique windows of susceptibility that make them more vulnerable during certain stages of their development.
+Besides, children have unique windows of susceptibility that make them more vulnerable during certain stages of their development.

-The impacts of health problems arising out of poor housing conditions extends into other areas, including education.
+The impacts of health problems arising out of poor housing conditions extend into other areas, including education.
 As students fall sick, their attendance in school drops.

 Do you know the five Danger Levels of Indoor Air Quality?